mikxingu/mikxingu/README.md

 ### My carreer goals are:

-- [x] Start working professionally at a Tech Company - ✔️ Started on May/2021.
+- [x] Start working professionally as a developer at a Tech Company - ✔️ Started on May/2021.
 - [ ] Be recognized as a Senior Software Engineer.
-- [ ] Travel overseas (if possible, moving to work in another country).
+- [ ] Travel overseas before my 30's. (if possible, moving to work in another country).
 - [ ] Give a speech on a big Tech conference after some years of experience (Minimum 5).
-- [ ] Create an Open-Source software that has over 1000 downloads.
+- [ ] Create an Open-Source software that has over 1000 downloads/stars.
 - [ ] Have a sum of 100 stars on my repos.
 - [ ] Create software that is used at least by one big company.
 - [ ] Close 100 issues on Github repos that are not mine. - ⏳ 3 and counting...